soasme/PeppaPEG/README.md

 Sequence expression can have BackReference members.
 They are useful when verbatim string of previous match is needed.

 Function `P4_CreateBackReference` creates a back reference with the index of a previous member.
+The index starts with zero.

 For example, the below grammar can match `'...'` or `"..."`, but cannot match `"...'` or `'..."`.

 ```c
 >> P4_AddSequenceWithMembers(grammar, ENTRY, 3,